 Section 3.
 Goals

-TxDLA will provide an open forum and adequate representation to all distance learning professionals and organizations.
+TxDLA will provide an open forum (email@example.com) and adequate representation to all digital learning professionals and organizations.

 TxDLA will be a resource to assist members at all stages of distance learning development, at any level of activity, and through a variety of methodologies.

-TxDLA will identify targets of opportunity that can benefit members and establish effective means of communication that facilitate members' focus on areas of interest.
+TxDLA will identify opportunities that can benefit members and establish effective means of communication that facilitate members' focus on areas of interest.